openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhyd_0_0.md

 ### Parameter 42: Power Consumption Reporting Time Threshold

-Power Consumption Reporting Time Threshold [Watt]
-Set value refers to the time interval with which power consumption in Watts is reported (0 – 32535 seconds).
+Power Consumption Reporting Time Threshold [Seconds] Set value refers to the time interval with which power consumption in Watts is reported (0 – 32535 seconds).

 If 300 is entered (by default), energy consumption reports will be sent to the gateway (hub) every 300 seconds (or 5 minutes).

 Values :

   * 0 : Power consumption reporting disabled
   * 30 - 32535 : 30 - 32535 seconds.
 Power consumption reporting enabled.
 Report is sent according to time interval (value) set here.
 Values in the range 0 to 32535 may be set.